A Brief History of Bethlehem Lutheran Church

 In 1954, Pastor J. David Ekstrom, Bethlehem’s seventh pastor, initiated plans for a new building.
 The five-acre tract of land on which the current Bethlehem building is built was given to Bethlehem in 1956 by the Norris family.
 The groundbreaking ceremony was held on March 9, 1958, and the new building was dedicated on September 20, 1959.
 The social hall was named Ekstrom Hall on September 23, 1965, to honor Pastor Ekstrom on his 75th birthday.

 Pastor Arthur Holmer was called to be Bethlehem’s eighth pastor in 1962.
 He and his family lived in the parsonage right next to Bethlehem.
-The house is no longer used as a parsonage, but Bethlehem uses it for a variety of purposes.
-Upon his retirement in 1985, the parsonage was named Holmer House.
+The house is no longer used as a parsonage, and was sold in 2019.
+Profits from the sale were used on our significant building renovations in 2019.

 Pastor Kenneth R. Ahlstrand became Bethlehem’s pastor in 1985.
 Pastor Jane Kunzie-Brunner joined the pastoral staff as Associate Pastor in 1988 and served until October 2002.
 Pastor Ahlstrand led the still rapidly-growing congregation through a building program which added much additional space.
 This new addition was dedicated on May 17, 1992.
 In 1993, Pastor Robert Schumm joined the Bethlehem staff as Visitation Pastor.
 Pastors Schumm and Ahlstrand have since retired from Bethlehem, and Pastor Rod Broker became Senior Pastor in February 2001 and served until February 2003.

-On Feburary 4th, 2007, Bethlehem celebrated its 125th anniversary.
+On February 4, 2007, Bethlehem celebrated its 125th anniversary.
 Special activities were planned throughout the year to mark this special occasion.